Argentina and Its Indigenous Languages

-Argentina’s official language is Spanish, however one of the reasons Argentina is such a fascinating country is because it’s been enriched by so many different languages.
+Argentina’s official language is Spanish.
+However, one of the reasons Argentina is such a fascinating country is because it’s been enriched by so many different cultures and languages.

-Two indigenous languages of Argentina are now completely extinct and these are Abipón and Yaghan.
+Two indigenous languages of Argentina are now completely extinct - Abipón and Yaghan.

-Today there are no real or official censuses which might reveal the exact number of speakers of these languages, so as far as the socio linguistic situation is concerned, these figures are unknown.
-However, these speakers can be divided into groups of monolinguals, bilinguals and receptive bilinguals.
-The first group consists mainly of elderly people for whom an indigenous language is their mother tongue; whereas the young people that belong to this group are considered monolingual because the influence of the Spanish language has been greater on them.
+Today there is no real or official censuses that might reveal the exact number of speakers of these languages, so as far as the socio-linguistic situation is concerned, these figures are unknown.
+However, these speakers can be divided into groups of monolinguals, bilinguals, and receptive bilinguals.
+The first group consists mainly of elderly people for whom an indigenous language is their mother tongue; whereas the young people who belong to this group are considered monolingual because the influence of the Spanish language has been greater on them.
 Receptive bilinguals don’t fluently speak the indigenous language, but understand it very well.
 In these cases, their education level is relevant.

 The Many Languages of Argentina

-As we mentioned before, Argentina's official language is Spanish, but Argentinian Spanish is quite different to the Spanish spoken in Spain.
+As we mentioned before, Argentina's official language is Spanish, but Argentinian Spanish is quite different from the Spanish spoken in Spain.
 It actually sounds more like Italian than Spanish.
-Besides Argentinian Spanish and the many indigenous languages spoken, you’ll also hear German, Italian, English and French spoken in Argentina.
+Besides Argentinian Spanish and the many indigenous languages spoken, you’ll also hear German, Italian, English, and French spoken in Argentina.

 What is Lunfardo?

-Lunfardo is a slang which originated in the 19th century in Buenos Aires, in the slum neighbourhoods.
+Lunfardo is a slang that originated in the 19th century in the slum neighborhoods of Buenos Aires.
 Still today, the majority of Argentinians know a spattering of Lunfardo words.
-In the Lunfardo language there are elements of Italian, Spanish, Portuguese, and other languages; all with a distinctive twist.
-One of the more common ways to change a word is to reverse the symbols, and in Lunfardo the word ‘tango’ becomes ‘gotan’.
+In the Lunfardo language, there are elements of Italian, Spanish, Portuguese, and other languages - all with a distinctive twist.
+One of the more common ways to change a word is to reverse the symbols, and in Lunfardo, the word ‘tango’ becomes ‘gotan’.

 Many Languages on the Verge of Extinction

-As we saw in the article published in the Rosetta Project, many languages spoken around the world are today on the verge of disappearing.
-The longevity of indigenous languages heading toward global extinction is of great concern, because it affects many countries regardless of their official language.
-Indigenous languages are important because they reveal a country’s culture, society, and its belief system.
+Many languages spoken around the world are today on the verge of disappearing.
+The longevity of indigenous languages heading toward global extinction is of great concern, because it affects many countries, regardless of their official language.
+Indigenous languages are important because they reveal a country’s history, culture, society, and its belief system.

 You might also like: